ilyagr/jj-work/README.md

 - Put `.gitignore` in vault dir?
 - Windows (first, make it compile without symlink support, and then implement symlink support)
-- Better integration with Git worktrees (TODO: Link to jj issues, perhaps discuss `.git` creation)
+- Better integration with Git worktrees: [jj issue
+  #8025](https://github.com/jj-vcs/jj/issues/8052), we could also create a
+  `.git` for workspaces inside subdirs colocated repos to stop Git from operating on the main repo.
 - More shells (see just below)

 #### Notes on implementing support for more shells